Yusuffrih/Sarah-Gordon-Music/README.md

 * Bootstrap buttons used to make a booking once the form is filled in.
 Bootstrap buttons to bring the site user to the 'Songs' & 'About Me' pages from the landing page.
 * An 'About Me' page which gives the potential customers an insight into what kind of person the site owner is as well as the previous work she has done as a singer and what the main achievements are.
 * A carousel to on the landing page to display the testimonials of the previous customers' positive experiences.
-* Sample recordings of the site owner singing some of the songs that would be sung at weddings.
 * A pricing area that displays the prices of the different options available to perspective customers.